 The Duties & Responsibilities of Grand County EMS

 - Protect life.
-Grand County EMS is a vital community service designed to intervene in life threatening emergencies with emergent medical & trauma care therapies to sustain the quality of life for human beings.
+Grand County EMS is a vital community service designed to intervene in life-threatening emergencies with emergent medical & trauma care therapies to sustain the quality of life for human beings.
 GCEMS is woven into the fabric of the Grand County community and provides a blanket of protection, 24 hours a day / 365 days a year, for the citizens & visitors through a robust emergency ambulance deployment plan.
-The GCEMS deployment plan includes specialized emergency medical ambulances designed for the mountains equipped with the fedility medical equipment to provide rapid response, bedside and on-scene point of care by highly trained EMTs, EMT-Intermediates, and Paramedics. life support emergency medical and / or traumatic medical interventions and medical procedures, ambulance transport services while continuing to provide emergency medical and/or trauma interventions & procedures.
-The Grand County EMS system protects lives, prevents death, and begins the healing process.
+The GCEMS deployment plan includes specialized emergency medical ambulances designed for the mountains equipped with the finest medical equipment to provide rapid response, bedside and on-scene point-of-care by highly trained EMTs, AEMTs, EMT-Intermediates, and Paramedics.
 GCEMS is committed to success through active & progressive emergency medical care.

 - Ensure the citizens and visitors of Grand County have immediately available ground ambulance medical transport services offering Critical Care Paramedic Advanced Life Support therapies and interventions as well as EMT Basic Life Support services to tertiary medical care facilities outside of Grand County.